Hiking the Luaʻalaea Falls Trail on Oʻahu, Hawaiʻi

 Native Plants on the Luaʻalaea Falls Trail

-In terms of Hawaiʻi hiking, Mānoa and Luaʻalaea Falls are relatively low-elevation trails, meaning that they are dominated by non-native/ invasive plants, like Shoe button and other weeds.
+In terms of Hawaiʻi hiking, Mānoa and Luaʻalaea Falls are relatively low-elevation trails, meaning that they are dominated by non-native, invasive plants, like Shoe button and other weeds.

 If you are curious about trying the native Hawaiian Māmaki tea, I kindly ask that you don’t harvest Māmaki from our native forests but, instead, buy from one of the local reputable vendors, such as those listed below.

-All said, if you would like to learn more about native Hawaiian plants from across the islands, check out my separate post below.
+If you would like to learn more about these and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.

 Read My Separate Post: Native Hawaiian Plant Guide